saturncloud/examples/examples/r-future/README.md

 ## [targets](./r-targets.Rmd)

-Use the targets package to parallelize hyperparameter tuning with persistance and DAGs.
+Use the targets package to parallelize hyperparameter tuning with persistence and DAGs.